Child Abuse Prevention Month

 A family's ability to take care of their basic needs and also seek outside resources are better able to ensure safety and well-being for their kids.
-Especially in times like these, basic necessities like food and power can be a financial burden and uncertain.
+Basic necessities like food and power can be a financial burden and uncertain for some families.
 Be on the lookout for resources through your county and local non-profits and share any info you can.

 6. Social/Emotional Competence

 It starts early.
 A positive relationship with their guardian affects all aspects of their behavioral development.
 This can also be serviced by teachers and other important adults in a child's life.

 Watch the video below to hear a success story provided by The Children's Bureau, within the U.S. Department of Health and Human Services.
 This department funds the National Child Abuse Prevention Month initiative each April on the Child Welfare Information Gateway.